 Do I need a COVID-19 vaccination to enter Saudi Arabia?

-As of March 2026, Saudi Arabia does not require proof of COVID-19 vaccination for entry.
+As of early 2026, Saudi Arabia does not require proof of COVID-19 vaccination for entry.
 However, requirements can change at short notice.
 Check the Visit Saudi website before travel for the latest health entry requirements.

 Can I drive in Saudi Arabia on a tourist visa?

 Yes.
 Tourists can drive in Saudi Arabia using an International Driving Permit (IDP) alongside their home country driving licence.
 The IDP must be obtained before arrival.
 Car rental is widely available at airports and in major cities.
+See our Saudi driving guide for full details.

 What is the dress code for Saudi Arabia?